San Jose Child Support Attorney

 Experienced Child Support Lawyers in San Jose, CA

-San Jose Child Support Lawyer Every child deserves and is entitled to receive financial support from his or her parents.
+Every child deserves and is entitled to receive financial support from his or her parents.
 With the help of a San Jose child support attorney, support may be ordered when parents are obtaining a divorce, legal separation, or annulment.
-Child support is also available in a paternity action, when a child was born to parents who were not married at the time the child was born, or in a domestic violence case where one parent is seeking a restraining order from the Court.
+Child support payments are also available in a paternity action, when a child was born to parents who were not married at the time the child was born, or in a domestic violence case where one parent is seeking a restraining order from the Court.

 Duration of Child Support

-Child support may be ordered by the Court until the supported child turns 18, and is not a full-time high school student, turns 19, marries or registers in a domestic partnership, emancipates, or passes away, whichever occurs first.
-There are special cases when support may be ordered for a longer period of time, such as when the child has a disability and that child is not self-supporting.
-Parents may also agree to a support order that is longer in duration than the limit set by law.
+Child support may be ordered by the Court until the supported child turns 18 and is not a full-time high school student, turns 19, marries or registers in a domestic partnership, emancipates, or passes away, whichever occurs first.
+There are special cases when a different amount of support may be ordered for a longer period of time, such as when the child has a disability and is not self-supporting.
+Parents may also agree to an amount of child support that is longer in duration than the limit set by law.

 Calculation of Child Support (“Guideline”)

-Child support is calculated according to a statewide formula and local guidelines (“Guideline Support”), which considers several factors, including the following:
+Child support is calculated according to a statewide formula and local guidelines (“Guideline Support”), which considers many factors, including the following:

-• The custodial timeshare between each parent and any of the minor children;
+- The custodial parent’s timeshare percentage of time with the minor children;

-• The gross pre-tax earnings of each parent;
+- The gross pre-tax earnings of each parent, including the higher earning parent;

 Child Support by Agreement

 Per Family Code 4065(a), parents may stipulate to a child support order with permission of the Court.
-Notably, the stipulated agreement can order child support to be above or below the Guideline Support.
-In order for the Court to approve a below guideline stipulated child support order, the parties must declare the following:
+Notably, the stipulated agreement can determine child support above or below the Guideline Support.
+In order for the Court to approve a below-guideline stipulated child support amount, the parties must declare the following:

-• The parents are fully informed of their rights with regard to child support.
-See Family Code §4065(a)(1);
+- The parents are fully informed of their rights regarding child support.

-• The parents agreed to the order without coercion or duress.
-See Family Code §4065(a)(2);
+- The parents agreed to the order without coercion or duress.

-• The right to child support has not been assigned to the county pursuant to Welf. & Inst.C. §11477 and no public assistance application is pending.
-See Family Code §4065(a)(5).
+- The right to pay child support has not been assigned to the county pursuant to Welfare & Institutions Code §11477 and no public assistance application is pending.

 Modification of Child Support